graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 4.1: Create `subgraph-dgraph-software-supply-chain` Spoke**

-1. Create the `subgraph-dgraph-software-supply-chain` repository from the `subgraph-dgraph-static` template and clone it.
+1.  **Instantiate the Spoke Repository:** Create a new repository named `subgraph-dgraph-software-supply-chain` from the `graphtastic/subgraph-dgraph-static` template and clone it locally.
+2. Navigate into the new directory: `cd subgraph-dgraph-software-supply-chain`
-2. Update the Spoke's `compose.yaml`.
-For isolated development, it will run its own instance of GUAC.
+3. Update the Spoke's `compose.yaml`.
+For isolated development, it will run its own local instances of Dgraph and GUAC.
+Use non-conflicting ports (e.g., 8083 for Dgraph alpha, 8085 for GUAC GraphQL).
     ```yaml
     # In subgraph-dgraph-software-supply-chain/compose.yaml
+    version: "3.8"
     services:
+      # Dgraph Zero, Alpha, Ratel services on non-conflicting ports (e.g. 8083)
       # ...
-(Dgraph Zero, Alpha, Ratel services on non-conflicting ports, e.g. 8083)
+(Copy from subgraph-dgraph-static/compose.yaml and update ports)

       # GUAC services for local development
       guac-postgres:
         image: postgres:13
+        container_name: guac_postgres_local
         # ... env vars, volumes ...
+        networks:
+          - default # GUAC services communicate on their own internal network
       guac-nats:
         image: nats:2.9
+        container_name: guac_nats_local
+        networks:
+          - default
       # ... other GUAC collector/assembler services ...
       guac-graphql:
         image: guacsec/guac-graphql:latest # Use official GUAC image
+        container_name: guac_graphql_local
-        ports: ["8085:8080"] # Expose GUAC GraphQL API for the ETL script
+        ports: ["8085:8080"] # Expose GUAC GraphQL API for the ETL script to use on localhost
+        networks:
+          - default

+    networks:
+      graphtastic_net:
+        name: ${SHARED_NETWORK_NAME:-graphtastic_net}
+        external: true
     ```
-3. Create the ETL script directory: `mkdir subgraph-dgraph-software-supply-chain/etl`
+4. Create the ETL script directory: `mkdir ./etl`
-4. Implement the ETL script (`etl/index.js`) and schema augmentation logic as detailed in `design--guac-to-dgraph.md`.
-This script will be significantly more complex, performing a two-stage extraction (Nodes, then Edges) from `http://guac-graphql:8080` and writing to an RDF file.
+5. Implement the ETL script (`etl/index.js`) and any necessary schema augmentation logic as detailed in `design--guac-to-dgraph.md`.
+This script will be significantly more complex, performing a two-stage extraction (Nodes, then Edges) from `http://localhost:8085` (the exposed GUAC port) and writing to an RDF file inside the `./data` directory.
-5. Update the Spoke's `Makefile` to orchestrate the entire ETL process:
+6. Update the Spoke's `Makefile` to orchestrate the entire ETL process and add the conventional `seed` target.
     ```makefile
-    # ... (up, down, clean) ...
+    # subgraph-dgraph-software-supply-chain/Makefile
+    include ../tools-subgraph-core/Makefile.subgraph.master

+    .PHONY: etl seed

     etl:
         @echo "Running GUAC to Dgraph ETL process..."
         # 1. Run the extractor script to query GUAC and generate guac-data.rdf.gz